top of page

 About Irene

-Spanish conductor Irene Delgado-Jiménez has been appointed Associate Fellow 2022-24 by the foundation Taki Alsop Conducting Fellowship.
-Since then, she assists Marin Alsop at the ORF Vienna Radio Symphony Orchestra (RSO).
-She currently serves as Guest Conductor of Orquestra Terres de Marca in Barcelona.
+Spanish conductor Irene Delgado-Jiménez was appointed Associate Fellow 2022-24 by the foundation Taki Alsop Conducting Fellowship.
+Since then, she has regularly assisted Marin Alsop at the ORF Vienna Radio Symphony Orchestra (RSO).
+Delgado-Jiménez serves also as Artistic Director and Chief Conductor of Thalassa Orchestra in Spain.

-Forthcoming engagements include assisting Marin Alsop at the RSO at the Wien Modern Festival and other productions with NOSPR in Poland (2022-23), serving as cover conductor at Reno Philharmonic and performing Marianne von Martines' oratorio "Isacco" in Palau de la Música (Barcelona).
-After debuting to critical acclaim at Barcelona’s Gran Teatre del Liceu conducting Marc Migó’s opera “The Fox Sisters” (2022), Delgado-Jiménez will return to the opera house to premiere the opera "Filles del món" by Marian Márquez (2023).
+In 2022-23 season Delgado-Jiménez assisted Marin Alsop with the ORF-RSO at the Wien Modern Festival and the Chicago Symphony Orchestra at Ravinia Festival (USA).
+Other engagements included productions with NOSPR in Poland, the Reno Philharmonic and her debut in Palau de la Música in Barcelona, rediscovering Marianne von Martines' 1782 oratorio "Isacco, figura del Redentore".
+After debuting to critical acclaim at Barcelona’s Teatre del Liceu conducting Marc Migó’s opera “The Fox Sisters” (2022), Delgado-Jiménez returned to the opera house to premiere the opera "Filles del món" by Marian Márquez (2023).

-In the educational area, Delgado-Jiménez has recently collaborated as a Lecturer for Musical Rehearsals in the Master of Opera at the Music and Arts University of the City of Vienna (MUK, 2022).
+In the educational area, she has collaborated as a Lecturer for Musical Rehearsals in the Master of Opera at the Music and Arts University of the City of Vienna (MUK, 2022).

 In 2021, Delgado-Jiménez made her debut at the Wiener Konzerthaus with the Tonkünstler Orchestra and her operatic debut in Vienna took place in May 2021, with Stravinsky's opera Mavra.
 At the same year she served as Assistant Conductor at the Neue Oper Wien in Wolfgang Rihm's production of Proserpina.